Nottingham: Retail

 The Bridlesmith Gate area has numerous designer shops, one being the original Paul Smith boutique.
 There are various specialist shops and small businesses in side streets and alleys: notable streets include Poultry Walk, West End Arcade and Hurts Yard and Derby Road (the latter once known for antiques).
 Smaller shopping areas in the city are the older Flying Horse Walk, The Exchange Arcade, Hockley and newer Trinity Square and The Pod.

 Nottingham's Victoria Centre is the city's main retail shopping centre: it was the first to be built in the city and was developed on the site of the former Nottingham Victoria railway station.

 Enterprise zone

 In March 2011, the government announced the creation of Nottingham Enterprise Zone, an enterprise zone sited on part of the Boots Estate.
 In March 2012, Nottingham Science Park, Beeston Business Park and Nottingham Medipark were added to the zone.
 In December 2014, the government announced that the zone would be expanded again, to include Infinity Park Derby, a planned business park for aerospace, rail and automotive technology adjacent to the Rolls-Royce site in Sinfin, Derby.

 Creative Quarter

 The Creative Quarter is a project started by Nottingham City Council as part of the Nottingham City Deal.
 Centred on the east of the city (including the Lace Market, Hockley, Broadmarsh East, the Island site and BioCity), the project aims at creating growth and jobs.
 In July 2012, the government contributed £25 million towards a £45 million venture capital fund, mainly targeted at the Creative Quarter.

 Culture

+Library

+Nottingham Central Library opened in November 2023 at a cost of more than £10 million and provides books, computer access and other public services.